apollo

 Unsafe

-A person is not allowed to consume alcohol while taking Prasita-A Capsule as it may cause unpleasant side-effects.
-Alcohol intake might increase the risk of stomach or intestine bleeding.
+Avoid alcohol consumption while taking Prasita-A Capsule as it may cause unpleasant side effects.
+Alcohol intake might increase the risk of stomach or intestinal bleeding.

 bannner image